smkplus/Unity-Design-Pattern/README.md

 ![photoshop](https://i.ytimg.com/vi/5RNLIXgRb7A/hqdefault.jpg)

-Another way to Implement Command Pattern is using a Action.
+Another way to Implement Command Pattern is using a List of Actions.

 Action is a Delegate.
 It is defined like this: